I was fortunate enough, years ago to be the runner up in the Morphy Richards home cook of the year competition.

 sea salt and black pepper

 Heat the oil in a large saucepan.
 Add the chili and onion and cook on a medium heat for five minutes, stirring often.
-Chuck in the garlic and half a minute later pour in the wine and reduce by half.
+Add the garlic and half a minute later pour in the wine and reduce by half.
 Now add the tomatoes, stock and puree and turn the heat down to very low.

 Cook the spinach in a pan with a little butter and when wilted, place in a sieve and squeeze out the water with the back of a spoon.
 Chop up roughly and set aside.